 “How come you never get burned by the sun?”
-Haran said as they made their way along the path that wound between the elms, oaks, and beeches studding the riverbank.
+Haran said as they made their way along a path that wound between the elms, oaks, and beeches studding the riverbank.
 To their right, the running water glittered in the sunlight.
 To their left lay the fields and meadows, small woods, and hillocks that belonged to the village.

 Valant shrugged.
 “Dark of eye, dark of hair, dark of skin, beloved of Vedia, Goddess of the Sun.
-That’s how the rhyme goes, right?”
+That’s how the saying goes, right?”

 “I guess.
 But there are plenty of villagers who have brown eyes and dark hair.
-They don’t burn as easily as me, but none get tanned like you, Valant.”
+They don’t burn as easily as me, but none get as tanned as you, Valant.”

 The blacksmith’s apprentice didn’t have an answer to that.
 Unlike Haran, whose family had lived in these parts for many generations, Valant’s own origins were a big unknown.
 Sixteen years ago, the villagers had found a small boy, barely old enough to walk, wandering the summer woods.
-The child was human, all right, but he didn’t look like he belonged in the Highland Kingdom.
-His hair was black, unusual in these parts, eyes dark, that wasn’t all that uncommon, and sunkissed skin several shades darker than anyone else.
+The child was human but didn’t look like he belonged in the Highland Kingdom.
+His hair was black—unusual in these parts—eyes dark—that wasn’t all that uncommon—and sunkissed skin several shades darker than anyone else’s.

 It was strange, indeed—a little boy wandering alone in the forest, with no sign of how he got there or from where he’d come.
-No one had wanted to take him in for fear he had something to do with the alfr of the forest, or worse, the tartars hiding in the deep.
-Pure nonsense, but peasants were a superstitious lot, and the villagers and freeholders of Stelmond were no exception.
+No one had wanted to take him in for fear he had something to do with the alfr of the forest, or worse, the tartars lurking in the deep.
+Pure nonsense, of course, but peasants were a superstitious lot.
+The villagers and freeholders of Stelmond were no exception.

 Valant wondered, like he had many times before, what would have become of him if Rijek hadn’t jingled his purse, promising a gold five-sovereign—more money than most commoners could hope to earn in a year—each midsummer to whoever would take the boy.
 The lure of coin had proven more persuasive than fear of the unknown.
-According to the village’s blacksmith, the gold-fever always won out over common sense.
+According to the village blacksmith, the gold fever always won out over common sense.

-So it was that Valant grew up in the village, and when he was old enough, he became Rijek’s apprentice.
+So it was that Valant grew up in the village.
+When he was old enough, he became Rijek’s apprentice.
 But his past—or lack thereof—was never entirely forgotten.
 He had never been fully accepted and likely never would.
-Rijek had explained it to him when he was old enough to understand: unless both of your grandparents had been born in the village or on one of the nearby freeholds, you would never be a local.
+Rijek had explained it to him when he was old enough to understand.
+Unless both your grandparents had been born in the village or on one of the nearby farms, you would never be a local.
 Rijek would know.
-Twenty years and he was still an outsider.
+Twenty years in the village and still an outsider.

 “Sorry,” Valant said.
 “I was woolgathering.”